Hiking and Yoga in Madeira

 Upgrades

 For solo travellers looking for their own space, a private room can be booked for an extra charge, see Optional Extras for the price.
-Please request this at the time of booking – single rooms are limited and subject to availability.
+Please request this at the time of booking – single rooms are very limited and subject to availability.

 Madeira enjoys a subtropical climate with hot summers and mild winters, usually with sunshine throughout most of the year, giving it the nickname 'the island of the eternal spring'.
 Whilst the south of the island and coastal areas are usually sunnier, colder temperatures, fog, or low clouds can be expected in the interior of the island and at higher altitudes, so it's important to come equipped for all weather conditions year-round (see our kit list for more information).